 However, there is a ton of free content to keep your children busy.

 Learning Games for Kids

 The name of the website, Learning Games for Kids, tells you exactly what it is.
 There are hundreds of games on this website that will help your kids learn about almost anything.
 This particular educational website for kids has over 15 categories of games to choose from.
 These topics include literature, U.S. states, social studies, keyboarding, health, art & music, and many more.

 In addition to games, Learning Games for Kids has videos, music, and lessons that are designed to help your kids learn without being bored.
 The website also states that it adds new games on a regular basis, so your kids will never run out of new games to explore.

 Superbook is a faith-based website where kids can explore, learn and play games geared around bible-related topics.
 Created by the CBN Network, there are dozens of things for kids to do.

 They have created full-length animated TV show episodes of “Superbook.”
-There are also Bible quiz games, character studies and loads of contents your kids can enter.
+There are also Bible quiz games, character studies and loads of content your kids can enter.

 A really wholesome site for your kids.

 Although the website looks simple, this is really a great educational resource for kids.
 The Kidz Page has many printable coloring pages, online games, puzzles, movies, stories, clipart and more.